USStateDept/VisaGuideHN/README.md

 The app incorporates anti-fraud messaging at key points, such as when applicants are asked if they work.
 Given the prevalence of false employment letters presented to consular officers at post, this question carries the following warning, regardless of the applicant’s answer:  “If you lie or present false documents you may be penalized under Honduran law and permanently denied entry into the United States.”

-VisaGuide is available for free on the Android platform at the Google Play Store.
-The app can also be viewed via computer at the dedicated website [http://www.visaguidehn.com](http://www.visaguidehn.com).
-Post is also arranging for the deployment of an iPhone version, which will also make the app available in the Apple App Store.
+VisaGuide is available for free on the Android platform at the [https://play.google.com/store/apps/details?id=com.acklenavenue.com](Google Play Store) and for the iPhone/iPad platform at the [https://itunes.apple.com/us/app/visaguidehn/id871222552?mt=8](Apple Store).
+The app can also be viewed via desktop web browser at the dedicated website [http://www.visaguidehn.com](http://www.visaguidehn.com).

 The FPU ran print ads in newspapers (example below) and used the Embassy’s Facebook and Twitter accounts to promote the app nationwide.
 In the first three months of its launch in 2014, VisaGuide was downloaded 792 times, and attracted over 9,000 visitors to Embassy Tegucigalpa’s website.